 By completing our ABM degree option, students will acquire advanced knowledge in the field, produce scholarship that engages in critical thinking, and demonstrate ethical thinking and responsible academic conduct.

-Students in the Spanish ABM will begin taking graduate courses during the first semester of their senior year.
+Students in the Hispanic Studies ABM will begin taking graduate courses during the first semester of their senior year.
 Depending on how the combined program is structured, students will complete up to 12 hours for both B.A. and M.A. credit during their senior year.
 Just like graduates of our M.A. program, graduates of our ABM will be able:

 - to demonstrate familiarity with works of Latin American and Peninsular literature